 Another major point is that it has been claimed that postmodern literature – as it draws attention to how power is immanent in language – is too relativistic and nihilistic to be able to muster resistance to power at all.
 I agree with Philip Rice and Patricia Waugh who infer that postmodernism “seems to plunge us into a situation of endless difference and of epistemological and cultural relativism which approaches a situation of nihilism” (410).
-However, the proposed study will show strong evidence that the contemporary novel, although it has realistic features, has a strong ability to condemn and shake the hierarchy or of the society, so that the ruling classes and the status quo of the ruling order are greatly criticized.
-This might be one of the main differences to be explored between the 21st century realism and that of the 19th century.
+However, the proposed study will show strong evidence that the contemporary novel, although it has realistic features, has a strong ability to condemn and shake the hierarchy of the society, so that the ruling classes and the status quo of the ruling order are greatly criticized.
+This might be one of the main differences to be explored between 21st century-realism and that of the 19th century.

-While examining to what extent a novel is a realistic or a postmodern novel, my overarching objective will be to determine the two different views of reality – the one within the realm of realism and the one within the realm of postmodernism – and the manner they are entwined in the French contemporary novel.
+While examining to what extent a novel is a realistic or a postmodern novel, my overarching objective will be to determine the two different views of reality – the one within the realm of realism and the one within the realm of postmodernism – and the manner in which they are entwined in the French contemporary novel.
 To be able to focus on that main objective I will ask three sub-questions: 1) In what manner are the two different views of reality – realism and postmodernism – dramatized thematically and aesthetically in the French contemporary novel?
 2) Can the view of the concept of progress and modernity in the novels be called postmodern?
-3) Do the novels deconstruct the binary opposition fiction and reality in a postmodern way and can the view of reality be compared to Baudrillard’s concept of Hyperrealism?
-I will analyze how the novels deal with general postmodern concepts like reality, truth, identity and difference and to what extent these concepts adhere or differ from the category of Realism.
+3) Do the novels deconstruct the binary opposition of fiction and reality in a postmodern way and can the view of reality be compared to Baudrillard’s concept of Hyperrealism?
+I will analyze how the novels deal with general postmodern concepts like reality, truth, identity, and difference and to what extent these concepts adhere to or differ from the category of Realism.

-Part B – Rethinking Realism: differences between the Contemporary Realism and the 19th century realism
+Part B – Rethinking Realism: Differences between Contemporary Realism and 19th-Century Realism

-1. By “rethinking realism”, the proposed study will present a corpus and new literary practices where the contribution of sociocriticism is appropriate.
-I will show how these texts implement social discourses, submit to them, criticize them or free themselves from them.
+1. By “rethinking realism,” the proposed study will present a corpus and new literary practices where the contribution of sociocriticism is appropriate.
+I will show how these texts implement social discourses, submit to them, criticize them, or free themselves from them.
 The works considered here indeed contribute to rethinking the relationship of literature to reality.

 2. By analyzing contemporary texts that seem at first glance marginal, but whose number and importance continue to grow, the core of this research is to show that these texts have more and more significant characteristics of specific realistic literary production.
-In addition, the proposed study will offer a comprehensive examination of the works of writers who are no longer satisfied with telling or representing reality as a mimesis effect as it used to be in the 19th century, but see literature as a means of experiencing life and facing it.
-To this end, these texts implement what it is possible to qualify as "field" practices, sometimes close to the term used in Human and Social Sciences.
+In addition, the proposed study will offer a comprehensive examination of the works of writers who are no longer satisfied with telling or representing reality in a mimesis effect as done in the 19th century, but see literature as a means of experiencing life and facing it.
+To this end, these texts implement what can be called "field" practices, sometimes close to the term used in the humanities and social sciences.